AxonML Documentation

 Overview

-AxonML (named after axons - the nerve fibers that transmit signals between neurons) is an ambitious open-source project to create a complete machine learning framework in Rust.
-Our goal is to provide the same comprehensive functionality as PyTorch while leveraging Rust’s performance, safety, and concurrency guarantees.
+AxonML (named after axons — the nerve fibers that transmit signals between neurons) is a complete machine learning framework written in pure Rust.
+The goal is PyTorch-equivalent functionality while leveraging Rust’s performance, safety, and concurrency guarantees.

 PyTorch Parity: ~92–95%

-AxonML provides comprehensive PyTorch-equivalent functionality with 1076+ passing tests.
+AxonML provides comprehensive PyTorch-equivalent functionality with 2,182+ passing tests across 24 workspace crates.

 Key Features